craigmckeachie/handsonreact/docs/labs/js/20-RouterBasics.md

 ### Add Basic Routes (install, configure)

 1. **Open** a `command prompt` (Windows) or `terminal` (Mac).
-1. Change the **current directory** to `code\keeptrack`.
+1. Change the **current directory** to `code\projectpilot`.
-   > If the top level directory you have open in VS Code is `keeptrack` and you are using the integrated terminal you will already be in this directory.
+   > If the top level directory you have open in VS Code is `projectpilot` and you are using the integrated terminal you will already be in this directory.
 1. **Run** _one_ of the following commands to install `React Router`:
    #### npm
    ```shell